bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 ```

 > [!WARNING]
-> When building your Javascript project, ensure to set the `"type":"module"` option in `package.json`,
+> When building your JavaScript project, ensure to set the `"type":"module"` option in `package.json`,
-> as `jco` works exclusively with Javascript modules.
+> as `jco` works exclusively with JavaScript modules.

-In the code above, the `example` world is analogous to the Javascript module itself, with the exported `add` function
+In the code above, the `example` world is analogous to the JavaScript module itself, with the exported `add` function
 mirroring `add` function `export`ed in the WIT.

-With the WIT and Javascript in place, we can use [`jco`][jco] to create a WebAssembly component from the JS module, using `jco componentize`.
+With the WIT and JavaScript in place, we can use [`jco`][jco] to create a WebAssembly component from the JS module, using `jco componentize`.

 Our component is *so simple* (reminiscent of [Core WebAssembly][wasm-core], which deals primarily in numeric values) that we're actually *not using* any of the [WebAssembly System Interface][wasi] -- this means that we can `--disable` it when we invoke `jco componentize`